 - If an employer wants to fire a pregnant worker during this time he must submit a request to the Ministry of Labor and Social Affairs regulations department.

-- The permit is given by the Women's Employment Law Ombudsman only in cases where he is convinced that the dismissal is not connected to the pregnancy.
-The Ombudsman has discretion not to grant the permit even if the dismissal is unrelated to pregnancy, after considering all the circumstances related to the labor relations in the workplace.
+- The permit is given by the Women's Employment Law Commissioner only in cases where he is convinced that the dismissal is not connected to the pregnancy.
+The Commissioner has discretion not to grant the permit even if the dismissal is unrelated to pregnancy, after considering all the circumstances related to the labor relations in the workplace.

 - In a case that a pregnant worker is fired without a permit, a complaint can be filed against the employer with the Labor Law Enforcement Unit, and a claim for compensation can also be filed.

 - For additional information see Prohibition of Firing a Pregnant Employee.